 If you are involved with a service organization that may receive SOC audit reports (or any service organization that may impact the ICFR of a user entity), you should familiarize yourself with the various types of CUECs and the ways in which they function.
 Common examples of SOC-related service organizations include data centers, payroll processors, medical claims processors, managed IT service providers, loan servicing companies, and SaaS (Software-as-a-Service) providers.

 Individual CUECs vary greatly from SOC audit report to SOC audit report, service organization to service organization, and industry to industry.
 To protect sensitive financial information, for example, a service organization may require user entities to transmit data using encryption that meets or exceeds the latest industry standards.
 Other security-related CUECs may require user entities to monitor and update their own antivirus infrastructure or monitor and update their own file-sharing programs to prevent illicit access.

 A Brief History of CUECs

 User control considerations have long been an essential concern of the AICPA and a central part of its various audit reporting apparatuses.
-But just as SSAE 16 and its SOC audit reports took the place of the auditing regulations of SAS (Statement on Auditing Standards) 70 in 2011, CUECs have gone by many different names over the years.
+But just as SOC audit reports took the place of the auditing regulations of SAS (Statement on Auditing Standards) 70 in 2011, CUECs have gone by many different names over the years.
 Although you many hear these types of controls referred to as user control considerations or client control considerations, the AICPA currently prefers the term complementary user entity controls (CUECs).
-The official AICPA website contains a wealth of information about SSAE 16, its various SOC audit reports, and the CUECs that influence them.
+The official AICPA website contains a wealth of information about the various SOC audit reports, and the CUECs that influence them.